markqvist/rnodeconfigutil/README.md

 ## Introduction

-Configure, flash, backup and upgrade your [RNode](https://unsigned.io/projects/rnode/) with this handy utility.
-The only required option is the serial port the device is attached to.
-To show basic device info, use the -i option.
+Configure, update, flash, backup and install your [RNode](https://unsigned.io/projects/rnode/) (homebrew or official) with this handy utility.
+RNode is a flexible LoRa-based transceiver, and this tool allows you to install and configure RNodes built on a variety of different platforms and boards.
+With this tool you can configure and update existing RNodes, or make your own RNodes from supported boards and modules.

+Currently the RNode Configuration Utility supports:

+- The original RNode from [unsigned.io](https://unsigned.io/)
+- Homebrew RNodes based on ATmega1284p boards
+- Homebrew RNodes based on ATmega2560 boards
+- Homebrew RNodes based on Adafruit Feather ESP32 boards
+- Homebrew RNodes based on generic ESP32 boards
+- LilyGO T-Beam v1.1 devices
+- LilyGO LoRa32 v2.0 devices
+- LilyGO LoRa32 v2.1 devices

+You can use the included autoinstaller to automatically install and provision the RNode firmware on any supported board.

 RNode can operate in two modes, host-controlled (default) and TNC mode: